-Over the years I have learned the importance of having quick access to easy Elf on the Shelf ideas that are also high impact (that your kids will love!).
+Over the years I have learned the importance of having quick access to easy and high impact Elf on the Shelf ideas for kids <——- This post will provide you with everything you need including letters from the elf, more ideas and elf name suggestions.

 We can thank Pinterest for the fact that the Elf on the Shelf has strayed so much from its original purpose (you know, an Elf.
 On a SHELF).
 Now we can see awesomely elaborate and way-too-time consuming ideas like the elf wrapping the entire toilet.